Upper bounds on Renormalized Volume for Schottky groups: Abstract

 \section{Abstract}

-In this article we show that for any given Riemann surface $\Sigma$ of genus $g$, we can bound (from above) the renormalized volume of a (hyperbolic) Schottky group with boundary at infinity conformal to $\Sigma$ in terms of the genus and the combined extremal lengths on $\Sigma$ of $(g-1)$ disjoint, non-homotopic, simple closed compressible curves.
-This result is used to partially answer a question posed by Maldacena about comparing renormalized volumes of Schottky and Fuchsian manifolds with the same conformal boundary.
+In this article we show that for any given Riemann surface $\Sigma$ of genus $g$, we can find an upper bound for the renormalized volume of a (hyperbolic) Schottky group with boundary at infinity conformal to $\Sigma$.
+This bound depends on the genus of $\Sigma$ and the combined extremal lengths on $\Sigma$ of $(g-1)$ disjoint, non-homotopic, simple closed compressible curves, whose complement is the union of genus $1$ components.
+This bound on $\VR$ is used to partially answer a question posed by Maldacena about comparing renormalized volumes of Schottky and Fuchsian manifolds with the same conformal boundary.